ashwin153/caustic/README.md

 # Schema
 Schema is a library for expressing and executing database transactions.
 Schema provides a dynamically-typed language to **express** transactions and utilizes [Multiversion Concurrency Control](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) to optimistically and efficiently **execute** transactions on *arbitrary* key-value stores.
-The following is a transaction written in Schema and ```MySQL``` to give you a taste of what the language can do.
+The following are transactions written in Schema and MySQL to give you a taste of what the library can do.

 ```scala
 Schema { implicit ctx =>